bcyphers/cpra/md/cpra.md

-*(B) The disclosure of the required information shall cover the 12-month period preceding the business\'s receipt of the verifiable consumer request, provided that, upon the adoption of a regulation pursuant to paragraph {9} of subdivision (a} of Section 1798.185, a consumer may request that the business disclose the required information beyond the 12-month period and the business shall be required to provide such information unless doing so proves Impossible or would involve a
+*(B) The disclosure of the required information shall cover the 12-month period preceding the business\'s receipt of the verifiable consumer request, provided that, upon the adoption of a regulation pursuant to paragraph (9) of subdivision (a) of Section 1798.185, a consumer may request that the business disclose the required information beyond the 12-month period and the business shall be required to provide such information unless doing so proves Impossible or would involve a